woocommerce/woocommerce-blocks/docs/block-client-apis/checkout/checkout-api.md

 Via `useCheckoutContext`, the following are exposed:

 - `submitLabel`: This is whatever label was passed via the provider.
-- `onSubmit`: This is a callback to be invoked either by submitting the checkout button or by express payment methods to start checkout processing after they have finished their initialization process when their button has been clicked.
+- `onSubmit`: This is a callback to be invoked either by submitting the checkout button, or by express payment methods to start checkout processing after they have finished their initialization process when their button has been clicked.
 - `isComplete`: True when checkout has finished processing and the subscribed checkout processing callbacks have all been invoked along with a successful processing of the checkout by the server.
 - `isIdle`: When the checkout status is `IDLE` this flag is true.
 Checkout will be this status after any change to checkout state after the block is loaded.
 It will also be this status when retrying a purchase is possible after processing happens with an error.
 - `isBeforeProcessing`: When the checkout status is `BEFORE_PROCESSING` this flag is true.
 Checkout will be this status when the user submits checkout for processing.